-(Allium ampeloprasum) Onion relative that does require a long season, but is otherwise very easy to grow.
-Start the tiny seeds indoors in early spring, setting out anytime after the hard frosts are gone — seedlings can tolerate a few degrees of frost with no difficulty.
+(Allium porrum) Leeks are an onion relative grown for their tall and thick “stem” that is actually a bundle of flat leaves.
+Leeks require a long season, but are otherwise very easy to grow.
+Start the tiny seeds indoors in early spring, about 8 weeks before last frost date.
+Seeds do not need excessive heat or sunlight to germinate; ideal germination temperature is 60-65 F. Seeds take 10-14 days to germinate.
+Sow seeds ½ inch in deep pots (six inches at least).
+This is crucial; do not sow in shallow pots, as the seedlings want to set deep roots.
+Set out anytime after the hard frosts are gone — seedlings can tolerate a few degrees of frost with no difficulty.
 Give leeks the richest possible soil.
-As the plants start to become really large, earth up soil or mulch, covering the stems, which then blanch or turn white, which is considered to improve the flavor.
-Mulched leeks do tolerate cooler autumn weather but should be lifted and stored before bitter cold arrives.
+Blanching the stalks will make for a more tender and flavorful leek, as the plants start to grow, earth up soil or mulch, covering the stems, which then blanch or turn white.
+The mulch covering will help leeks to tolerate cooler autumn weather, but they should be lifted and stored before bitter cold arrives.